Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

   }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Note** For more details about Maps see the TCollection documentation.(Foundation Classes Reference Manual)
+**Note** For more details about Maps please, refer to the TCollection documentation.
+(Foundation Classes Reference Manual)

-The following example is more ambitious and writes a program which copies a data structure using an IndexedMap.
+The following example is more ambitious and writes a program which copies a data structure using an *IndexedMap*.
 The copy is an identical structure but it shares nothing with the original.
 The principal algorithm is as follows:
-- All Shapes in the structure are put into an IndexedMap.
+- All Shapes in the structure are put into an *IndexedMap*.
 - A table of Shapes is created in parallel with the map to receive the copies.
 - The structure is copied using the auxiliary recursive function,which copies from the map to the array.

-**Example **

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
   #include TopoDS_Shape.hxx